apostrophecms/docs/docs/reference/module-options.md

 ### `pluralLabel`

 Similar to `label` for all doc types, the `pluraLabel` option sets the string the user interface will use to describe a piece type in plural contexts.
-All page types are referred to as "Pages" in these contexts, but pieces have unique labels, for example, in the manager modal where it might display "All Articles."
+All page types are referred to as "Pages" in these contexts, but pieces should have unique labels (e.g., "Articles," or "Teams").

 If no `pluralLabel` value is provided, Apostrophe will append the `label` (whether set manually or generated [as described](#label)), with "s", as is typical for English words. **Even in English this is often not correct, so `pluralLabel` should usually be defined explicitly.**